apache/pulsar/site2/docs/functions-debugging.md

 ## Debugging with localrun mode

+> Note
+>
-> Please note that there is currenlty only support for this for Pulsar Functions written in Java.
-Users will need a Pulsar version > 2.4.9 to do the following.
-Even though localrun is available in older version of Pulsar, it does not have the functionally to be executed programmatically and run functions as threads.
+> Currently, debugging with localrun mode only supports Pulsar Functions written in Java.
+Users need Pulsar version 2.4.0 or later to do the following.
+Even though localrun is available in versions earlier than Pulsar 2.4.0, it does not have the functionality to be executed programmatically and run Functions as threads.

 To test in a more realistic fashion, a Pulsar Function can be run via localrun mode which will launch an instance of the Function on your local machine as a thread.

-In this mode, the Pulsar Function can consume and produce actual data to a Pulsar Cluster and mirrors how the function will actually run in a Pulsar Cluster.
+In this mode, the Pulsar Function can consume and produce actual data to a Pulsar cluster and mirrors how the function will actually run in a Pulsar cluster.

 Users can launch his or her function in the following manner: